lsst-sqre/nublado1/README.md

 * Start by creating the `jld-hub-service` component.

-* Next, create the Persistent Volume Claim: `kubectl create -f jld-hub-physpvc`.
+* Next, create the Persistent Volume Claim: `kubectl create -f jld-hub-physpvc.yml`.
 The Hub needs some persistent storage so its knowledge of user sessions survives a container restart.

 * Create a file from the secrets template.
 Populate this secrets file